ngahohuynh/AuthenticationModule/README.md

+# Authentication Module
-# Authentication Module with .NET Core and Angular
+Authentication Module with .NET Core and Angular

 ## API commands
 Open `AuthenticationModule/appsettings.json` file and paste your connection string in `<CONNECTION_STRING>`